shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 - As this course was a first project development course, we've learned foundations of a MVC implementation as well as UML digrams.
 - As we were documenting each milestone, it became easier to make new and improved modifications on the next iterations.
 - Documentation is also a skill we've improved on throughout this course.
-- We were not familiar with the game, so it pushed us out of our comfort zome.
+- We were not familiar with the game, so it pushed us out of our comfort zone.

 Dislikes:
 - At the start of the course, we were hoping to choose our game (project).